[ This is a book review of Ward-Perkins “The Fall of Rome: And the End of Civilization“.

 The effect of the disintegration of the Roman state cannot have been wholly dissimilar to that caused by the dismemberment of the Soviet command economy after 1989.
 The Soviet structure was, of course, a far larger, more complex, and all-inclusive machine than the Roman.
 But most of the former Communist bloc has faced the problems of adjustment to a new world in a context of peace, whereas, for the Romans of the West, the end of the state economy coincided with a prolonged period of invasion and civil war.
 The emperors also maintained, primarily for their own purposes, much of the infrastructure that facilitated trade: above all a single, abundant, and empire-wide currency; and an impressive network of harbours, bridges, and roads.
 The Roman state minted coins less for the good of its subjects than to facilitate the process of taxing them; and roads and bridges were repaired mainly in order to speed up the movement of troops and government envoys.
 But coins in fact passed through the hands of merchants, traders, and ordinary citizens far more often than those of the taxman; and carts and pack animals travelled the roads much more frequently than did the legions.”
 With the end of the empire, investment in these facilities fell dramatically: in Roman times, for instance, there had been a continuous process of upgrading and repairing the road network, commemorated by the erection of dated milestones; there is no evidence that this continued in any systematic way beyond the early sixth century.

-Security was undoubtedly the greatest boon provided by Rome.
+Security was undoubtedly the greatest boon provided by Rome

-it is a remarkable fact that few cities of the early empire were walled-a state of affairs not repeated in most of Europe and the Mediterranean until the late nineteenth century, and then only because high explosives had rendered walls ineffective as a form of defence.
+it is a remarkable fact that few cities of the early empire were walled-a state of affairs not repeated in most of Europe and the Mediterranean until the late nineteenth century, and then only because high explosives had rendered walls ineffective as a form of defense.
 The security of Roman times provided the ideal conditions for economic growth.

-there were also other problems that played a subsidiary role.
+There were also other problems that played a subsidiary role.
 In 541, for instance, bubonic plague reached the Mediterranean

-economic sophistication has a negative side.
+Economic sophistication has a negative side

-because the ancient economy was in fact a complicated and interlocked system, its very sophistication rendered it fragile and less adaptable to change.
+Because the ancient economy was in fact a complicated and interlocked system, its very sophistication rendered it fragile and less adaptable to change.
 For bulk, high-quality production to flourish in the way that it did in Roman times, a very large number of people had to be involved, in more-or-less specialized capacities.
 First, there had to be the skilled manufacturers, able to make goods to a high standard, and in a sufficient quantity to ensure a low unit-cost.
 Secondly, a sophisticated network of transport and commerce had to exist, in order to distribute these goods efficiently and widely.
 Finally, a large (and therefore generally scattered) market of consumers was essential, with cash to spend and an inclination to spend it.
 Furthermore, all this complexity depended on the labour of the hundreds of other people who oiled the wheels of manufacture and commerce by maintaining an infrastructure of coins, roads, boats, wagons, wayside hostelries, and so on.
 Economic complexity made mass-produced goods available, but it also made people dependent on specialists or semi-specialists-sometimes working hundreds of miles away-for many of their material needs.
 This worked very well in stable times, but it rendered consumers extremely vulnerable if for any reason the networks of production and distribution were disrupted, or if they themselves could no longer afford to purchase from a specialist.
 If specialized production failed, it was not possible to fall back immediately on effective self-help.
 Comparison with the contemporary western world is obvious and important.
 Admittedly, the ancient economy was nowhere near as intricate as that of the developed world in the twenty-first century.
 We sit in tiny productive pigeon-holes, making our minute and highly specialized contributions to the global economy and we are wholly dependent for our needs on thousands, indeed hundreds of thousands, of other people spread around the globe, each doing their own little thing.
 We would be quite incapable of meeting our needs locally, even in an emergency.
-The ancient world had not come as far down the road of specialization and helplessness as we have,
+The ancient world had not come as far down the road of specialization and helplessness as we have.

 The enormity of the economic disintegration that occurred at the end of the empire was almost certainly a direct result of this specialization.
 The post-Roman world reverted to levels of economic simplicity, lower even than those of immediately pre-Roman times, with little movement of goods, poor housing, and only the most basic manufactured items.